 The default folders that need to exist in your Office 365 account, in order to successfully complete your sync, are: Inbox, Drafts, Sent Items, Deleted Items, Junk Email, and Archive.
 If you rename one of these folders or if a message is in a customized folder or part of a shared mailbox, Front will tag the conversation with the name of the folder when it syncs over.
 If you experience an error referencing missing required folders, please email us at firstname.lastname@example.org.

-- one-way sync for user-created Office 365 shared folders, which sync to Front as shared tags within the inbox
+Front has a one-way sync for user-created Office 365 shared and private folders, which sync to Front as shared/private tags (including nesting) within an inbox.